Deliberate Values Dissonance

 - Warren Ellis's Crecy is a warts-and-all depiction of the famous Battle of Crécy in 1346.
 The narrator acknowledges the dissonance, describing himself as "a complete bloody xenophobe who comes from a time when it was acceptable to treat people from the next village like they were subhumans" and admitting that by modern standards his side have been "acting like evil pricks", but insists that the other side was even worse.

-- Similarly to the Dead Girl example above, the Ultimate Marvel take on Captain America presents him with some rather modernly distasteful attitudes, as part of a more "realistic" take on what a soldier and average American citizen from 1940 would really be like, especially if he time-skipped to the 2000s.
-Most prominently, he's a Noble Bigot, a firm believer in My Country, Right or Wrong (as seen during his confrontation with Ultimate Nuke), and he holds an infamous disdain for the French, which is clearly intended to reflect the fact your average US soldier would have loathed the French as a whole for capitulating to the Nazis early in the War and forcing many US soldiers to die trying to free the French from their own government.
-(This contrasts with 616-Cap, who worked with the Resistance and hates portrayals of the French as cowards: "The government surrendered.
-The people never did.")
+- The Ultimate Marvel version presents Cap with some rather modernly distasteful attitudes, as part of a more "realistic" take on what a soldier and average American citizen from 1940 would really be like, especially if he time-skipped to the 2000s.
+Most prominently, he's a Noble Bigot, a firm believer in My Country, Right or Wrong (as seen during his confrontation with Ultimate Nuke), and he holds an infamous disdain for the French.
+The last is probably meant to reflect a US soldier's loathing of the French as a whole for capitulating to the Nazis early in the War and forcing many US soldiers to die trying to free the French from their own government, though it's rather ahistorical.
+America was still rather Francophilic at the time - General Patton adored the country - and anti-French sentiment only really picked up during the 1950s under deGaulle's rather abrasive leadership of the nation.
+This contrasts with 616-Cap, who worked with the Resistance and hates portrayals of the French as cowards: "The government surrendered.
+The people never did."

 - Warren Ellis gives a similar portrayal in Nextwave.
 In a flashback, Cap is shown telling Captain Marvel (his black, female teammate) to leave a battle and make him something to eat.